Get Schooled

 Community colleges

 Generally, community colleges have much more fluid application cycles and timelines for new students compared to four-year colleges.
 This means that you can potentially apply and be admitted to a community college later in the school year.
 Community college is a great option to consider if you want to save money on tuition fees, are unsure about what you want to study, or weren’t originally planning on applying to college.
-After attending one-two years of community college, you can then decide if you want to graduate with your associate degree and enter the workforce or transfer to a four-year university to receive your bachelor's degree!

 Trade schools

-If you’re looking for practical, hands-on training that can prepare you for the workforce in one-two years, consider attending a trade school.
+If you’re looking for practical, hands-on training that can prepare you for the workforce in one-two years, consider enrolling in a trade school.
 Trade schools offer programs that prepare students for careers in fields such as healthcare, cosmetology, technology, and more.
 Also, with careful planning and preparation, students can continue their education toward a college degree after completing a trade school program.
 For example, you can attend trade school to become a Licensed Practical Nurse (LPN), then move on to earn your Bachelor of Science in Nursing (BSN) at a four-year college.
 No matter what your career interests are, it's important to research trade schools thoroughly and consider whether the programs they offer align with your career goals.

 Colleges with late application options